mProjectsCode/obsidian-lemons-search-plugin/README.md

     - e.g. `^foo.md$` will **only** match `foo.md` and nothing else
     - use `!^<search atom>$` to negate, e.g. `!^foo.md$`

+Lower case search atoms will ignore casing, but as soon as a search atom contains an upper case letter, it becomes case sensitive.

 ## Keyboard Navigation

-While the input field is focused, you can use the following special actions.
+While the input field is focused, you can use the following keyboard short-cuts.

 - `↑` Move selection up by one
 - `↓` Move selection down by one